fabd/kanji-koohii/src/apps/koohii/modules/about/templates/learnmore.md

 If you choose to publicly share your story, it will appear in the list below.
 You can vote for stories that work well, copy a story from another member (you can use it as is, or you may want to edit it).

+**Hints**

+* If you don't edit a story, the first one that you **star** will be shown during flashcard reviews when you use the Story shortcut
+* Select the keyword to customize it.
+* Select the red pile in the SRS to go to the list of failed (forgotten) kanji.

+### Working with the Restudy List {#restudy-list}

 If you have previously forgotten kanji from SRS reviews, select **Restudy > Start**.
 This will take you to the first failed kanji.
 Once you have revised your story, select **Add to learned list**.
 This will take you to the next failed kanji.
 When you have finished working through failed kanji, select **Review** in the sidebar (top on mobile) to do a first review of these cards.
 Successfull reviews will move these cards into the SRS cycle, and your failed kanji list will eventually be cleared.

-**Hints**

-* If you don't edit a story, the first one that you **star** will be shown during flashcard reviews when you use the Story shortcut
-* Select the keyword to customize it.
-* Select the red pile in the SRS to go to the list of failed (forgotten) kanji.

 ## The Dictionary {#help-dictionary}